 Giving.
 We believe giving is an act of worship whereby we give out of the abundance of what God has given us.
 We do not expect non-members to give and we never pressure anyone to give.
 But we want to provide an opportunity for everyone to receive joy in the act of giving.

 Observing the Ordinances.
 Scripture teaches that there are two ordinances of the church: baptism (Matt.
 28:18-20) and the Lord's Supper (1 Cor.
 11:23-28).
 Baptism is the public declaration of a believer's allegiance to Jesus and his/her symbolic identification with his death, burial, and resurrection.
 We practice baptism during our normal Sunday service, as occasion allows.
 The Lord's Supper is when the church remembers the broken body and spilled blood of Christ for her sake, as we eat bread and drink from the fruit of the vine.
 It is a symbolic reminder of what Christ accomplished for sinners and an occasion whereby we look forward to his return.
-We practice the Lord's Supper on the first Sunday of the month during our normal worship gathering.
+We practice the Lord's Supper each Sunday during our normal worship gathering.

 What to Wear